All Episodes

 I'm not giving you like expert advice or anything like that.

-In fact, on Wednesday, Steven gave me crap after we talked about gold for a minute and uh and said, Yeah, yeah, go ahead and give us your give us your uh professional advice, and then sat back and I was like, no, I'm just saying I've noticed certain things, and I hear noticing is you know, fine these days.
+In fact, on Wednesday, Stephen gave me crap after we talked about gold for a minute and said, yeah, yeah, go ahead and give us your professional advice.

 I am interested in what this means.

-I'm interested in why you have the SP 500 up 13.4% over the last year, Bitcoin up 67.6%, gold up 58.8%, silver up 60.3%.
+I'm interested in why you have the SP 500 up 13.4% over the last year.

-And then comparatively the dollar is down about 4.6%.
+And then comparatively, the dollar is down about 4.6%.

-Those things are very interesting to me because when I took finance in college, um, gold was put out as something that people use as a hedge against the market because they want to make sure that they have a balanced portfolio.
+Those things are very interesting to me because when I took finance in college, gold was put out as something that people use as a hedge against the market because they want to make sure that they have a balanced portfolio.

-How we've always talked to you guys about this, whether it's gold, silver, anything else, that you have a balanced portfolio.
+We've always talked to you guys about this, whether it's gold, silver, anything else, that you have a balanced portfolio.

 So I just was curious.